Anteino/MusicMeta/README.md

 - Perhaps I might add more tags later.
 As of now, the program contains enough tags for DJs.
 - The duration of the audio files is read into the program.
 I might add a function later that uses this information to refine the Beatport search.
 This might narrow the results down to just a single result that could be used to really automatically collect meta data whithout much human intervention.
 - I might take the current tags to further refine the Beatport search.
 However, this will cause problems if the tags have been set wrong before.
+- I might add a function to open the wiki page of a certain song (if there exists one) in a popup dialog.
+Most older or nostalgic songs are not on beatport and having a function to automatically open the wiki page might speed up the manual process significantly.

 # Disclaimer